 - Perspective : Make viewers feel involved in the video (e.g: use “you” instead of “people”).

-Explainer videos make people stay longer in your online store.
+Explainer clips make people stay longer in your online store.

 A custom-tailored product video increases the average time-on-page rate as it encourages your viewers to keep watching.
 That builds your website’s credibility in the eyes of search engines.